What is the difference between very high, high, medium and low assurance certificates?

 Low assurance certificates include only your domain name in the certificate.
 Certificate Authorities usually verify that you own the domain name by checking the WHOIS record.
 The certificate can be issued instantly and is cheaper but, as the name implies, these certificates provide less assurance to your customers.

-Medium assurance certificates similar to the low assurance ones, but in addition they provide you with a dynamic Site Seal, clicking on which your customers will be able to verify the domain name and validation period for which the Certificate is issued.
+Medium assurance certificates similar to the low assurance ones, though they can be used for small business.
 Some organization validation certificates have medium assurance as well.

 High assurance certificates include your domain name as well as business registration details (company name, address, city, state and country) on the certificate.
 The certificate authority will verify your ownership of the domain name and business registration (you will be asked to submit a few documents).
 It can take from a few hours to a few days for a high assurance certificate to be issued depending on when you submit the necessary documents.